theaholtlund/analyse-garmin-strava/README.md

 ## Ideas for Later, Components to Implement

+- Add to task in Todoist if one already exists, instead of making new one?
 - Fix and complete GitHub workflow to upload activities to Garmin Connect?
 - Remove default gear when uploading virtual ride activities to Garmin Connect?
 - Implement functionality to update calendar notes using AppleScript?